-Laboratory tests conducted by Zoono Group (ASX: ZNO) on its Z-71 Microbe Shield surface sanitiser have confirmed the product to be more than 99.99% effective against coronavirus, or COVID-19.
+Laboratory tests conducted by Zoono Group (ASX: ZNO) on its Z-71 Microbe Shield surface sanitiser have confirmed the product to be more than 99.99% effective against feline coronavirus, a surrogate of COVID-19.

 While the virus has been shown to survive on surfaces for up to nine days, Z-71 was successfully tested against a variety of pathogens for up to 30 days on surfaces and 24 hours on hands.

 Z-71 was previously tested in 2014 against bovine coronavirus; however, this latest strain has required the product to be re-tested.

 Two separate tests were completed to EN Standard 14476:2013+A2:2019 for chemical disinfectants and antiseptics.